piyalidas10/Frontend-Build-Tools-Lab/Vite_Tutorials/README.md

 One of the nicest things about Vite is that it provides powerful default configurations that are tailored to your chosen framework.
 This means you can start building your application immediately without worrying about configuring your build tool.

+> Yes, Vite uses a WebSocket connection behind the scenes during local development.
+It primarily uses it to power Hot Module Replacement (HMR) and live page reloads, meaning your browser instantly updates whenever you make changes to your code.

 **The key features of Vite are:**
 ⚡ Extremely fast development experience.
 🔧 Sensible default configuration with minimal setup.